n4n0byt3/software-design-architecture-assignment/game/README.md

 Because Spring Boot and other dependencies are provided by **Maven**, the project must be built before execution.

-To build the project, run the following command from the project root (where the `pom.xml` is located):
+Building the project is done by running the following command from the project root (where the `pom.xml` is located):

 ```